lajos/boston-blender-character-modeling/README.md

 * go to the **Modifier** panel (wrench icon)
 * from the **Add Modifier** menu select **Subdisivion Surface**
 * the **monitor** button turns the modifier on/off in the viewport
-* you can adjust **View** and **Render** subdivision numbers
+* you can adjust **View** and **Render** subdivision level

+Notes:
-Note: subdivision surface will make all edges round.
-To preserve edges, add extra edge loops.
+* subdivision surface will make all edges round
+  * to preserve edges, add extra edge loops
+* it's only a modifier, the mesh stays at the original resolution

 ![subdivision](images/subdivision.gif)